 Loosening of implant

 Loosening is a very rare complication with the modern cement-free implants we use.
-It is usually detected on follow-up X-rays and bone scans.
+It is usually detected on follow-up X-rays, physical examination and bone scans.
 Loosening can be fixed with further surgery.

 Dislocation